-- 5 Enter your iPhone's passcode.
+Enter your iPhone's passcode.
+Tap Agree.

-- 6 Tap Agree.

-- 7 Tap Agree at the prompt.
-The software update downloads and then installs on your iPhone.
+7 Tap Agree at the prompt.
+The software update installs on your iPhone.
 As part of the update process, the iPhone restarts.
 When it does, the updated software is ready for you to use.